sjp/getwifi-web/README.md

 ## Features

 * Dark mode
-* Translations available for over 20 over the most common languages
+* Translations available for 20 of the most common languages
 * Downloading to SVG or PNG
 * One-click printing for the QR code